DapperLib/Dapper/docs/index.md

 ### 1.50-beta4

 - Add `QueryFirstOrDefault` / `ReadFirstOrDefault` methods that optimize the single-row scenario
-- remove some legacy `dynamic` usage from the async API
+- Remove some legacy `dynamic` usage from the async API
-- make `DynamicTypeMap` public again (error during core-clr migration)
+- Make `DynamicTypeMap` public again (error during core-clr migration)
-- use `Hashtable` again on core-clr
+- Use `Hashtable` again on core-clr

 ### 1.50-beta3